 The basis for the model is a Grossman-Stiglitz (1980) economy, where agents decide whether to purchase a signal about an asset's payoff, and then choose their asset demand, given an equilibrium price.
 In contrast to Grossman and Stiglitz, this model features a competitive information production sector that supplies information at an endogenous price.
-The setting is similar to Admati and Pfleiderer (1986), who incorporate a monopolistic information supplier.
-However, competitive information provision is crucial to generating information complementarity.

 Information affects asset prices and asset markets generate demand for information.
 Agents who purchase information observe a component of the risky asset payoff.
 Information reduces the asset's conditional variance.
 This conditional variance captures uncertainty - an expected distance between beliefs and the true state.
 In the equilibrium where information is cheap and demand is high, decreased conditional variance raises the asset's price.
-In the other equilibrium where information is expensive and demand is zero, the asset is riskier and its price is lower.
+In the other equilibrium where information is expensive and in low demand, the asset is riskier and its price is lower.
 Hence, information moves asset prices.
 Switches between information equilibria occur because of changes in the asset payoff's unconditional variance.
 This unconditional variance measures payoff volatility.
 The model features a state process that ties unconditional variance to expected asset payoffs.
-When unconditional variance is high, information about the payoff is valuable; a positiveinformation equilibrium arises.
+When unconditional variance is high, information about the payoff is valuable; a positive-information equilibrium arises.
 With low volatility, a no-information equilibrium prevails.
 A media frenzy is triggered when an asset payoff increase raises unconditional payoff variance.
 The added unconditional variance prompts a switch to the positive-information equilibrium.
 Because it reduces conditional variance, abundant information raises the asset's price above what the improvement in fundamentals would predict.